TRADE

 In 1776, Adam Smith published the paper An Inquiry into the Nature and Causes of the Wealth of Nations.
 It criticised Mercantilism, and argued that economic specialisation could benefit nations just as much as firms.
 Since the division of labour was restricted by the size of the market, he said that countries having access to larger markets would be able to divide labour more efficiently and thereby become more productive.
 Smith said that he considered all rationalisations of import and export controls "dupery", which hurt the trading nation at the expense of specific industries.

 In 1799, the Dutch East India Company, formerly the world's largest company, became bankrupt, partly due to the rise of competitive free trade.
-In 1817, David Ricardo, James Mill and Robert Torrens showed that free trade might benefit the industrially weak as well as the strong, in the famous theory of comparative advantage.
+In 1817, David Ricardo, James Mill and Robert Torrens showed that free trade might benefit the industrially weak as well as the strong in the famous theory of comparative advantage.
 In Principles of Political Economy and Taxation, Ricardo advanced the doctrine still considered the most counterintuitive in economics: When an inefficient producer sends the merchandise it produces best to a country able to produce it more efficiently, both countries benefit.

 The ascendancy of free trade was primarily based on national advantage in the mid 19th century.
 That is, the calculation made was whether it was in any particular country's self-interest to open its borders to imports.